walmartlabs/concord-website/docs/getting-started/triggers.md

       deleted: false
 ```

-This will trigger will only fire on pull requests that have the label 'bug':
+This trigger will only fire on pull requests that have the label 'bug':
 ```yaml
 - github:
     type: pull_request